cobalto/applocator/README.md

 # applocator
-A simple Web API with .Net Core and MongoDB
+A simple Web API with .Net Core, MongoDB and Docker Compose